 It also frees up some capital.

 Providers sometimes offer help with downsizing.
-This can range from part exchange and support on selling your property to practical advice on de-cluttering your home before you move.
+This can range from part exchange (our Home Buying Service) and support on selling your property to practical advice on de-cluttering your home before you move.

 At Audley, our downsizing and moving service, in partnership with Senior Move, provides support and advise on how to tackle the de-clutter and transfer of furniture, furnishings, accessories and personal belongings from the old home to the new one.